mtumilowicz/scala212-category-theory-profunctor-reader/README.md

     * not empty hom-set means that there are (multiple) proof of relation

+## programming
+In programming we can think of declaration of profunctos as a `Setop x Set -> Set` (Hask without a bottom)

 # project description
 * haskell is extremely expressive